Investment Map

 Addition of about 300 apartments, most of them affordable.
 A 5-story school building called The Podium would also rise near the new towers.
 The church's annex, once the Wesley Chapel, may be restored and renovated so it can house a community assistance program.

-Complete renovation of a vacant 8,091 square feet building constructed in 1941.
-When complete, it will contain 6,243 square feet of office space and 1,848 square feet of flexible community-focused space.
-The primary focus of the project is to support community-oriented non-profits and the surrounding neighborhood with affordable quality space.
+Complete renovation of a vacant building constructed in 1941.
+The project's primary focus is to support community-oriented non-profits and the surrounding neighborhood with affordable quality space.

 Multi-phased redevelopment that will include a parking deck and residential development, and renovating the church's administrative offices.